-Licensees for the construction of reactors, etc., check to confirm that personnel engaged in radiation work are registered at the Central Registration Center and look into their previous exposure histories, etc., at other nuclear facilities, thereby ensuring that correct radiation control is implemented.
+LIcensees for the construction of reactors, etc., check to confirm that personnel engaged in radiation work are registered at the Central Registration Center and look into their previous exposure histories, etc., at other nuclear facilities, thereby ensuring that correct radiation control is implemented.

-• The exposure dose distribution in FY2000 is shown in (1), and the quarterly exposure dose distribution for female personnel (except for those diagnosed as infertile) is shown in (2).
+(4) The exposure dose distribution and the quarterly exposure dose distribution for female personnel (except those diagnosed as infertile, those with no intention of becoming pregnant or those during pregnancy) in FY2001 have been shown.

-The annual exposure doses of personnel engaged in nuclear power reactor facilities since FY1991 are provided in a reference document.
+The annual exposure doses of personnel engaged in nuclear power reactor facilities since FY1992 are provided in reference document.